PpAaMm19945/stage-builder/public/books/My First Books/animal-friends/content.md

 # Back Cover

-Kuku, mbwa, paka!
-Discover the wonderful animals of Kampala in this delightful first animals book.
-Perfect for toddlers aged 2-4 learning about the world around them!
+Kuku, mbwa, simba, njovu!
+Discover the wonderful animals of Uganda in this delightful first animals book.
+From village friends to zoo favorites, perfect for toddlers aged 2-4!